martinmike2/RestfulApiServiceLaravel55/README.md

 ## Security

-If you discover any security related issues, please email mmartin@encoretg.com instead of using the issue tracker.
+If you discover any security related issues, please use the issue tracker.

 ## Credits